itshui3/itshui3/README.md

 I like working on cool projects.
 It's fun to work towards a common goal in a team, while being able to make stuff on my own is liberating.

-My current goals are to work better with others and to feel confident that if I have an idea, I can build it.
+My current goal is to feel confident that if I have an idea, I can build it. (and to find yob)